AugustoAnguita/OpenArray_Calls_Loading_into_Renvironment/README.md

-# R scripts for Openarray genotype data manipulation, transformation and statistical analysis.
+# R scripts for the manipulation, transformation and statistical analysis of Openarray genotype datasets.

 This repository holds two short scripts: